Social media is acting as a catalyst in making the modest fashion industry more accepting of cultures that aren’t Western-centric only.

 “We should be able to walk into a mainstream store and see a picture of a hijabi wearing modern clothes.
 Muslim women don’t just wear abayas,” Idrissi said over the phone.

-Idrissi says that social media is acting as a catalyst in making the fashion industry more accepting to couture that isn’t Western-centric.
+Idrissi says that social media is acting as a catalyst in making the fashion industry more accepting of culture that isn’t Western-centric.

 “Everyone is famous on the Internet,” she said, laughing.
-“And because of that, so many now know about Islamic fashion.”
+“And because of that, so many now know about Islamic or modest fashion.”

 “But, social media is not enough.
 We need to make this real now.
 We need to not just make this relevant on the Internet, we need to make this part of everybody’s reality,” she added.